-This package is designed for users who want the simplest installation experience.
+- DITA-OT1.8.4_standard_bin.zip - DITA-OT1.8.4_standard_bin.tar.gz his package is designed for users who want the simplest installation experience.
 In addition to the core DITA-OT code and the external libraries that are in the minimal and standard packages, it contains Apache Ant and FOP.
-The client package also contains scripts for a guided demo of the DITA-OT.
-The client package includes the following external libraries:
+The full-easy-install package also contains batch files designed to set up a build environment using those tools, as well as a scripts for a guided demo of the DITA-OT.
+The full-easy-install package includes the following external libraries: